karstenlee10/Twitch_Stream_To_YouTube/README.md

 <h2>🚨 Warning:</h2>

-This script is not in a complete finish state
+This script is not in a complete finish state and only support WINDOWS

 <h2>🚀 installation guide</h2>